-5.2.2 Parallel slalom preliminary heat / semi-finals / finals: 1st attempt times, 1st att. penalties, 1st att. times including penalties, 2nd attempt times, 2nd attempt times including penalties, 1st and 2nd attempts combined times including penalties, ranking, UIM points.
+5.2.2 Parallel slalom preliminary heat / semi-finals / finals: / tinals: negative finals: 1st attempt times, 1st att. penalties, 1st att. times including penalties, 2nd attempt times, 2nd attempts combined times including penalties, ranking, UIM points.

-If a disqualification occurs in parallel slalom, the driver concerned shall be disqualified from the whole stage because he does not have the required two valid attempts.
+If a disgualification occurs in parallel slalom, the driver concerned shall be disqualified from the whole stage because he does not have the required two valid attempts.
 In the case of disqualification in a semi-final or final, the driver will be ranked last in the relevant heat.

-- 5.2.3 Individual competition / General: manoeuvring overall UIM points, parallel slalom overall UIM points, UIM combined points ranking. - 5.2.4 Team competition: UIM points secured by the top five team members in the overall individual competitions, sum of the top five points, ranking of the team. - 5.2.5 Prize giving: The three best drivers in Manoeuvring (stage 2), Parallel slalom (stage 3), Individual competition and in Team competition are awarded by prizes.
+5.2.4 Team competition: UIM points secured by the top five team members in the overall individual competitions, sum of the top five points, ranking of the team.

+5.2.5 Prize giving: The three best drivers in Manoeuvring (stage 2), Parallel stalom (stage 3), Individual competition and in Team competition are awarded by prizes.
 The organizer arranges the prize giving.
 Class Dolphin winners will be awarded by UIM Dolphin Cup Awards.